Giant magnetoelectric effect in pure manganite-manganite heterostructures: Analytic treatment

-where $x^{e_g}_N$ ($x^u_N$) is the concentration of polarized sites that belong to the spanning cluster and these sites are a subset of the sites in the sub-lattice occupied (unoccupied) by $e_g$ electrons in the $N^{\rm th}$ two-dimensional (2D) MO layer with $N$ being the index measured from the Insulator-SMO interface.
-Furthermore, $z_N$ is the $z$-coordinate of the $N^{\rm th}$ 2D MO layer.
-The factor $(1-2x^{e_g}_{N})$ [$(1-2x^{u}_{N})$] represents the probability of a site that belongs to the sub-lattice occupied (unoccupied) by $e_g$ electrons in layer $N$ but is not part of the spanning polarized cluster.
-The boundary conditions involving layer 1 are
+We will now identify the equations governing the ferromagnetic cluster percolating from the interface.
+Let $z_{\rm N}$ be the $z$-coordinate of the ${\rm N}^{\rm th}$ 2D MO layer with ${\rm N}$ being the index measured from the Insulator-CMO interface (as shown in Fig. \ref{fig:het_stut}).
+Furthermore, we define $x^{e_{\rm g}}_{\rm N}$ ($x^u_{\rm N}$) as the concentration of polarized sites that belong to the spanning cluster and these sites are a subset of the sites in the $e_{\rm g}$-sublattice ($u$-sublattice) in the ${\rm N}^{\rm th}$ 2D MO layer.
+Then, the factor $(1-2x^{e_{\rm g}}_{\rm N})$ [$(1-2x^{u}_{\rm N})$] represents the probability of a site that belongs to the $e_{\rm g}$-sublattice ($u$-sublattice) in layer N but is not part of the spanning polarized cluster.
+Now, the probability that a site, occupied (unoccupied) by an $e_g$ electron, contributes to the FM cluster is equal to the probability of finding the site occupied (unoccupied) multiplied by 1-P where P is the probability that none of the adjacent sites that are in the $u$-sublattice ($e_{\rm g}$-sublattice) belong to the percolating cluster.
+Therefore, we obtain the following set of coupled equations for the spanning cluster: